Excused and Unexcused Absences

 Regular school attendance is important to allow our students full access to the district’s educational programs.
-Students at times may appropriately be absent from class or not be able to participate remotely.
+Students at times may be absent from class or not be able to participate remotely.
 School staff will keep a record of absence and tardiness, including a record of excuse statements submitted by a parent/guardian, or in certain cases, students, to document a student’s excused absences.
 The following principles will govern the development and administration of attendance procedures within the district.

 - The following are valid excuses for absences:

 - Illness, health condition or medical appointment (including, but not limited to, medical, counseling, dental, optometry, pregnancy, and in-patient or out-patient treatment for chemical dependency or mental health) for the student or person for whom the student is legally responsible;

 - Family emergency, including, but not limited to, a death or illness in the family;